reginaldford/surrender.py/README.md

-# surrender
+# Surrender
-Surrender is a python program that uses SSH and SCP turn multiple Linux machines into a render farm for blender.
+Surrender is a python program that uses SSH and SCP turn multiple Linux machines into a render farm for Blender, the open source 3D modeling and Animation program.
+Once configured correctly, this program allows an animation to be rendered quicker by tasking other machines to render the frames, sharing the render job by segmenting the frames.
+This code is only designed for Linux/Unix systems.

 ## How to run:
 ### Prepare your machines